Hanoosh/memreas-transcoder-public/README.md

 Introduction
 ------------
 memreas transcoder is a php web based application the uses ffmpeg to transcode video and image formats.
-For video input files such as (.avi, .mp4, etc.) can be transcoded to mp4, vp9 (webm), and hls including 4k support for Apple, GoPro, and standard 4k videos.
+Video input files such as (.avi, .mp4, etc.) can be transcoded to mp4, vp9 (webm), and hls including 4k support for Apple, GoPro, and standard 4k videos.
+Images can be resized and stored as needed.

 The transcoder is built to use Amazon Web Services (AWS) as it's backend but can be port to other Cloud based services based on your needs.

+The transcoder works as such

+1 - Video or image should be already stored in S3 Bucket 2 - Web request is made with appropriate parameters
+3 - For videos the transcoder will work on transcoding a single video at a time but will also allow for images to be resized 4 - Upon completion the transcoder will store your transcoded video or images to your S3 bucket 5 - Optional: In the event auto-scaling is setup a new server will be deployed as needed based on your requirements

 The transcoder is also equipped to handle auto-scaling and will process input video files sequentially based on a priority system in a single threaded fashion.
-Images are processed even if the transcoder is processing a video so as not to create a backlog
+Images are processed even if the transcoder is processing a video so as not to create a backlog for smaller files.

 Requirements
 ------------